Made in Michiana: Kem Shield

-ELKHART, IN.-- Our Made in Michina series continues as ABC57 follows up with a Michiana compnay who turned pandemic problems into a business solution.
+ELKHART, IN.-- Our Made in Michiana series continues as ABC57 follows up with a Michiana company who turned pandemic problems into a business solution.

 In May, ABC57 visited the Kem Krest facility in Elkhart where I showed just how this manufacturing company reimagined their production lines to create disinfectant products.

 Now, three months later they have opened the doors to a whole new business.

 “The last time you were here, we were very new to it all and just moving as quickly as possible to bring a product sanitizer in an environment it was very difficult to find," said Director of Supply Chain, Ben Decker.

 A company known for manufacturing a bit of everything for the automotive, power sports, and defense realms then doing a 180 to start making what the community and our country needed the most--hand sanitizer.